 A combination of in situ hybridization and immunocytochemical localization experiments was used to determine the cells expressing the GLP-1R in the mouse, rat and human pancreas.
 The GLP-1R was localized to pancreatic duct cells and to b-cells, with little to no expression found on other islet cell types.
 Furthermore, human cells exhibit heterogeneity in the extent of GLP-1R expression.
 There was little evidence to support the expression of GLP-1R on a-cells, although a few cells in the rat pancreas that contained both insulin and glucagon expressed the GLP-1R.
 Similarly, very few d-cells expressed the GLP-1R.
 See Expression of the GLP-1 Receptor in Mouse, Rat, and Human Pancreas.
 J Histochem Cytochem.
 2008 Jun 9.
 [Epub ahead of print]

-Although considerable effort has been expended in searching for a second GLP-1 receptor, only a single receptor has been isolated to date.
+Although considerable effort has been expended in searching for a second GLP-1 receptor, only a single receptor coupled to control of glucose homeostasis and food intake/body weight has been isolated to date.

-There appears to be an element of species-specificity in GLP-1R expression, as illustrated in recent studies from Giacca, Wheeler and colleagues in the May issue of Diabetes 1999 48(5):1045-53.
+There appears to be an element of species-specificity in GLP-1R expression, as illustrated in studies from Giacca, Wheeler and colleagues Diabetes 1999 48(5):1045-53.
 For example, in the dog, GLP-1R mRNA transcripts were identified in muscle and adipose tissue, whereas these tissues do not express the pancreatic islet GLP-1 receptor in rodents and humans.

 There is some controversy as to whether the GLP-1R is expressed in islet α cells.
 For example, studies from the laboratory of Frans Schuit, Diabetes 1996;45(2):257-61 using isolated populations of α and β cells, did not detect GLP-1R expression in α cells.
 In contrast, studies from the Habener laboratory Insulinotropic glucagon-like peptide I receptor expression in glucagon-producing alpha-cells of the rat endocrine pancreas.
 Diabetes.
 1997 May;46(5):785-91 of cell lines and dispersed rat islet cells, using single cell RT-PCR or a GLP-1R antibody, detected GLP-1R expression in a subpopulation of islet α cells.